 Tooth Extraction in Tucson, AZ, and Oro Valley, AZ

-If you need a dental extraction, our oral surgeons, Dr. Robert S. Wood and Dr. Nicholas J. Coles, can help.
+If you need a dental extraction, our oral surgeons, Dr. Robert Wood, Dr. Nicholas Coles, and Dr. Negin Saghafi can help.
 Oral surgeons undergo years of training in surgical techniques, dental diseases, and anesthesia administration before caring for patients, and our surgeons have years of experience removing problem teeth.
 Contact one of our offices in Tucson, AZ, or Oro Valley, AZ, to learn more.